HotDB-Community/hotdb-documents/docs/en/v2.5.6/service-license.md

 The HotDB compute node needs to be activated using the official license before providing services.
 Starting from HotDB server v2.5.6, a new self-developed encrypted license is put into use for compute nodes.

 The new self-developed encrypted license has only soft lock rather than the hard lock.
-The soft lock includes \"official soft lock license\" (hereinafter referred to as \"official license\") and \"trial license\".
+The soft lock includes "official soft lock license" (hereinafter referred to as "official license") and "trial license".
 The official license can control the validity period and the number of nodes, and one unique fingerprint corresponds to one only official soft lock.
 The trial license can be activated on any machine without the fingerprint.
 It can control the number of nodes, and the validity period can be up to 90 days.
 Currently, the trial license is only allowed for once.
 After expiration, only the official license is allowed.

 When there are both trial license and official license on the server, the license with more authorized nodes is preferred; if the number of authorized nodes is the same, the license with longer license validity is preferred.